SirRemus/datasync/README.md

 ## Usage

 1. Clone or download the repository.
-2. Make sure the `rsync` command is installed on your machine.
-3. Edit the `dataSync.ini` file to specify the source directory, destination directory, and ssh key.
+2. Configure the datasync.ini file with your source and destination directories, SSH key.
-4. Run the `datasync.py` script:
+3. Run the script using the following command:

     ```bash
     python3 datasync.py
     ```

-5. The GUI will appear.
-Use the checkbox to turn on verbose mode if desired.
-6. Click the "Sync" button to start the synchronization.
+The application will start and display the main window.
+You can then click the "Sync" button to start the synchronization process.

-7. The status of the sync will be displayed in the text box and the progress bar will show the progress.
-8. The log file `dataSync.log` will be updated with any errors.
+## Features

+- source_dir: The local source directory for the data synchronization.
+- destination_dir: The remote destination directory for the data synchronization.
+- ssh_key: The path to the SSH key for accessing the remote machine.

-## Contributing
+## Limitations

-If you find any bugs or have any suggestions for improvements, please open an issue or create a pull request.
+-  The application assumes that rsync is installed and available in the PATH.
+-  The script does not handle authentication for the remote machine, it assumes that the SSH key is properly set up and can be used to access the remote machine without a password.

 ## License